Cost of Homeowners Insurance

 Affects on Cost

-Implement mitigation techniques, which are enhanced roofing systems, hurricane shutters, gable-end bracing, and others.
+- Implement mitigation techniques, such as enhanced roofing systems, hurricane shutters, gable-end bracing etc.

 - Consider reducing your contents coverage on your wind and hail policy.

 - Apply for a SC Safe Home Grant.